pnolan89/react-lifecycle/react-lifecycle.md

-# Lifecycle Methods in React
+# The React Component Lifecycle

 Every component created in React has a lifecycle.
 This involves (1) the component being created, (2) its state and props changing from updates, and (3) being unmounted (removed) from the DOM.